mongodb/mongodb-atlas-cli/README.md

 mongocli completion <bash|zsh|fish|powershell> --help
 ```

-## Atlas CLI (Pre-Release)
+## AtlasCLI (Pre-Release)
 ![GO tests](https://github.com/mongodb/mongocli/workflows/GO%20tests/badge.svg)
 ![golangci-lint](https://github.com/mongodb/mongocli/workflows/golangci-lint/badge.svg)

-The MongoDB Atlas CLI is a modern command line interface that enables you to manage MongoDB Atlas from the terminal.
+The MongoDB AtlasCLI is a modern command line interface that enables you to manage MongoDB Atlas from the terminal.

 ## Installing

-Atlas CLI is currently in the pre-release phase, so it should not be used in production environment.
+AtlasCLI is currently in the pre-release phase, so it should not be used in production environment.

 ### Pre-built Binaries

-Download the appropriate version for your platform from [Atlas CLI releases](https://github.com/mongodb/mongocli/releases).
+Download the appropriate version for your platform from [AtlasCLI releases](https://github.com/mongodb/mongocli/releases).
 Once downloaded, the binary can be run from anywhere.
 You don't need to install it into a global location.
 This works well for shared hosts and other systems where you don't have a privileged account.